EmbraceLife/LIE/my_utils/grokking_correlation.md

 # Can we tell correlation between inputs and outputs by observing weights curves?
 grokking_deep_learning_correlation

 By contemplating on the book illustrations on pages 111,112,114,115, it makes me wonder does Andrew suggest we can verify correlation from observing weights curves.
 Is it possible?
+Is there anything useful can be gained by observing weights curves?

 So, I have made the following neuralnet and plottings on weights to see whether we can tell correlation from weights curves.